mlibrary/about-publishing/src/content/stories/raising-up-creative-voices—university-press-week-2020.md

 This interdisciplinary, auto-ethnographic, queer-of-color performance studies book focuses on drag and transgender performance and activism in Puerto Rico and its diaspora.
 La Fountain-Stokes, a drag performer himself, demonstrates how these performances provide a means to explore and critique issues of gender, sexuality, race, class, poverty, national identity, and migratory displacement.

-<blockquote class="quote full yellow"><p>“Impeccably researched and offering a wealth of information about Puerto Rican drag and trans performance, this book succeeds in summarizing and explaining a diverse, complex and polemical visual, literary and scholarly corpus—and proposing theoretically innovative and compelling, decolonial readings of Puerto Rican performative cultures.”</p><footer><cite>- Arnaldo Cruz-Malavé<br>Fordham University</cite></footer></blockquote>
+<blockquote class="quote floated yellow"><p>“Impeccably researched and offering a wealth of information about Puerto Rican drag and trans performance, this book succeeds in summarizing and explaining a diverse, complex and polemical visual, literary and scholarly corpus—and proposing theoretically innovative and compelling, decolonial readings of Puerto Rican performative cultures.”</p><footer><cite>- Arnaldo Cruz-Malavé<br>Fordham University</cite></footer></blockquote>